databrickslabs/databricks-sync/README.md

-# databricks-terraformer
+# Databricks Sync
-Use Terraformer to backup restore and sync Databricks workspaces
+Use Databricks Sync to backup restore and sync Databricks workspaces

 This package uses credentials from the [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html)